On this page:

 - Signoff from academic advisor

 If an appeal is approved, the student will be allowed to receive financial aid for one semester only.
 If the student meets the conditions set forth in the approval letter and academic plan, if applicable, the student may continue to receive aid for subsequent semesters.
 If the appeal is denied through this process, the student will be notified in writing and will not receive financial assistance for the next period of enrollment or until the student is in compliance with SAP standards.
-The student may regain financial aid eligibility by enrolling in and completing sufficient credits to meet the standards described in the above policy without the benefit of federal or university funded financial aid.

 Students may only appeal once for a SAP waiver unless they have different circumstances which led to the original failure.